 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - 2.
 Increase the safety of the transportation system for motorized and non-motorized users. - 3.
-Increase the ability of the transportation system to support homeland security and to safeguard the personal security of all motorized and non-motorized users. - 4.
+Increase the security of all motorized and non-motorized users. - 4.
 Increase the accessibility and mobility of people and freight. - 5.
 Protect and enhance the environment, promote energy conservation, and improve quality of life and promote consistency between transportation improvements and State and local planned growth and economic development patterns. - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - 7.
 Promote efficient system management and operation. - 8.
 Emphasize the preservation of the existing transportation system.